-The Department of Education (DOE) defines inclusive education as the “process of developing educational system that ensures the opportunity for receiving education in a non-discriminatory environment in their own community by respecting the multicultural differences.”
-Its actions traget girls and women, children with disabilities, Dalit children, children belong to ethnic groups, street children, children affected by conflict situations, those affected by trafficking and sexual abuse, children from poor households, children of bonded laborers, children in jail, children affected by HIV/AIDS, child labours, children studying in Madrasa Gumba or monasteries and refugees.
+The Department of Education defines inclusive education as ‘a process of developing educational system that ensures the opportunity for receiving education in a non-discriminatory environment in their own community by respecting the multicultural differences’.
+Its actions target girls and women, children with disabilities, Dalit children, children belonging to minority ethnic groups, street children, children affected by conflict situations, those affected by trafficking and sexual abuse, children from poor households, children of bonded labourers, children in jail, children affected by HIV/AIDS, child labourers, children studying in Madrasa Gumba or monasteries and refugees.

 Special education needs

 A definition of special education needs has not been found.

 In the early 1960s, education for persons with disabilities began to be provided in special schools, according to the type of disability.
 Schools were established for learners with hearing impairments and with physical and intellectual disabilities.
 In the late 1980s, state education provision was integrated by schools run by non-government organizations, such as the Nepal Disabled Association, the Nepal Association for the Welfare of the Blind, the Association for the Welfare of the Mentally Retarded and the Welfare Society for the Hearing Impaired.

 The 1996 Special Education Policy establishes the provision of education for learners with disabilities in: